nandanrao/summerschool/README.md

 * Gaussian Processes

-## Small Shapes in Big Data
+## Day 4: Small Shapes in Big Data

 Data often consists of many variables and in order to generalize we believe the same outcomes can be described with much fewer, even if we need to create them ourselves.
-Here we understand what it means to work with high-dimensional data.
+Here we understand what it means to work with high-dimensional data, and solidify how we think about dimensionality.

 #### Topics:
 * A Brief History of Data Visualization
 * Manifolds, Factors, and Lower-Dimensional Structure
 * Sparsity
+* The Curse of Dimensionality
 * Egeindecomposition & PCA

 #### Exercises: